 I took the train down on a Tuesday.
 Aunt Janet bought the ticket.
 I had the time.
 I wasn’t exactly working and my roommates were doing a lot of complaining about it.
 I guess I was getting to be too much.

 From the start it was fascinating, spending time with my long lost grandfather.
 Aunt Janet went to work and Nan would sleep and that left the two of us to fend for ourselves.
 Gramps would wheeze and mutter only to go on a tangent if I asked if he was okay.
 In that way he was like a few of my friends when they were nice and sauced.

 Obviously, this was not the grandpa I’d known.
 This Papa didn’t hold back.
 He didn’t chuckle at corny classic sitcoms and he never watched golf.
 He bobbed along to hip-hop videos.
 He cursed freely and openly about neighbors long since passed.
 He drank beers in the morning.
 He wore a thin v-neck t-shirt and always had a bruise under either or both eyes that gave him an edge.

 This Papa didn’t give a shit.
 And neither did I. We got on just great.

 We settled into a routine.
 I’d find him in the den, the TV on some morning court show Aunt Janet thought he liked.
 He took a while to warm up, like an old car in the winter.
-He never noticed me at first, only staring out the window.
-Then, once the engine was all warmed up, he’d say “Oh hi Darla.”
+He never noticed me at first, only stared out the window.
+Then, once the engine was all warmed up, he’d say, Oh hi Darla.

 My mother’s name.